Soul Care in Tyler Texas

 - Christian Meditation: Entering Deeply into Scripture to Experience God’s Love

-- Contemplative Prayer: Experiencing the Healing Silence Can Bring
+- Contemplation: How to Rest in God: Experiencing the Healing Silence Can Bring

 4-week Soul Care classes (1-2 hour sessions) – $150 — Incorporating beauty, art, music, poetry, and body movement along with contemplation)